HM245/Yt_video_downloader/README.md

 similearly you can update any python library

-Sice, My PC is very low end() due to which I am unable to provide the exe file.
+Sice, My PC is very low end(Intel® Pentium(R) CPU P6100 @ 2.00GHz × 2 & 4GB RAM) due to which I am unable to provide the exe file.
 I will provide it may be in future.
 I have provided linux executable file so if you are a linux user then you can execute this GUI app in your system.
 You can download it from the releases.